-Tread carefully, here’s some tips to buying safety footwear
+Tread carefully, we advise on what to look for when to buying safety footwear

 It isn't surprising the number of visitors to the Wray Bros trade counter that pick-up a pair of work boots and have a good look before buying.